Every golf ball has numbers on it. How many numbers and which numbers vary from brand to brand, but they all have at least one number.

 You'll still find them on some brands, however, and they are almost certain - these days - to be two digits.

-So, to recap: A single-digit number on a golf ball is there for identification; a double-digit number, if one appears, most likely represents compression; a triple-digit number most likely represents the number of dimples.
+So, to recap: A single-digit number on a golf ball, under the brand, is there for identification; a double-digit number, if one appears, most likely represents compression; a triple-digit number most likely represents the number of dimples.

 Return to Golf Beginners FAQ index